Doubly Robust Crowdsourcing: Abstract

 \section{Abstract}

-Large-scale \emph{labeled} datasets are the indispensable fuel that ignites the AI revolution as we see today.
+Large-scale \emph{labeled} dataset is the indispensable fuel that ignites the AI revolution as we see today.
 Most such datasets are constructed using crowdsourcing services such as Amazon Mechanical Turk which provides noisy labels from non-experts at a fair price.
 The sheer size of such datasets mandates that it is only feasible to collect a few labels per data point.
-We formulate the problem of test-time label aggregation as a statistical estimation problem of inferring the expected voting score in an ideal world where all workers label all items.
+We formulate the problem of test-time label aggregation as a statistical estimation problem of inferring the expected voting score.
 By imitating workers with supervised learners and using them in a doubly robust estimation framework, we prove that the variance of estimation can be substantially reduced, even if the learner is a poor approximation.
-Synthetic and real-world experiments show that by combining the doubly robust approach with adaptive worker/item selection, we often need as low as $0.1$ labels per data point to achieve nearly the same accuracy as in the ideal world where all workers label all data points.
+Synthetic and real-world experiments show that by combining the doubly robust approach with adaptive worker/item selection rules, we often need much lower label cost to achieve nearly the same accuracy as in the ideal world where all workers label all data points.